Rick Rescorla: Corporate security

 Rescorla left teaching for higher-paying jobs in corporate security.
-Moving to New Jersey in 1985, he joined Dean Witter Reynolds at their offices at the World Trade Center in Manhattan.
+Moving to New Jersey in 1985, he joined Dean Witter Reynolds at its offices at the World Trade Center in Manhattan.

 After the 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland, Rescorla worried about a terrorist attack on the World Trade Center.
 Because his old American friend from Northern Rhodesia, Daniel Hill, was trained in counterterrorism, in 1990 Rescorla asked him to visit the World Trade Center to assess its security.
-When Rescorla asked Hill how he would attack the building were he a terrorist, Hill asked to see the basement, and after the two walked down to the basement parking garage without being stopped by any visible security, Hill pointed to an easily accessible load-bearing column, and said, "This is a soft touch.
-I’d drive a truck full of explosives in here, walk out, and light it off."
+When Rescorla asked Hill how he would attack the building were he a terrorist, Hill asked to see the basement, and after the two walked down to the basement parking garage without being stopped by any visible security, Hill pointed to an easily accessible load-bearing column and said, "This is a soft touch.
+I'd drive a truck full of explosives in here, walk out, and light it off."
 That year, Rescorla and Hill wrote a report to the Port Authority of New York and New Jersey, which owns the site, insisting on the need for more security in the parking garage.
 Their recommendations, which would have been expensive to implement, were ignored, according to James B. Stewart's biography of Rescorla, Heart of a Soldier.
-In the 1993 World Trade Center bombing, terrorists would detonate a truck bomb 30 feet from where Rescorla and Hill had predicted.
+In the 1993 World Trade Center bombing, terrorists detonated a truck bomb 30 feet from where Rescorla and Hill had predicted.

-Following the 1993 bombing, Rescorla invited Hill to New York, where he hired him as a security consultant in order to analyze the building's security.
-Although no arrests had yet been made in the case, Rescorla suspected that the bomb had been planted by Muslim terrorists or that an Iraqi colonel of engineers might have orchestrated the attack.
+Following the 1993 bombing, Rescorla invited Hill to New York, where he hired him as a security consultant to analyze the building's security.
+Although no arrests had yet been made, Rescorla suspected that the bomb had been planted by Muslim terrorists or that an Iraqi colonel of engineers might have orchestrated the attack.
 Hill let his beard grow and visited several mosques in New Jersey, showing up for morning prayers at dawn.
-Speaking fluent Arabic, he took on the character of an anti-American Muslim in order to infiltrate and interview the other visitors to the mosques.
+Speaking fluent Arabic, he took on the character of an anti-American Muslim to infiltrate and interview other visitors to the mosques.
 He concluded that the attack was likely planned by a radical imam at a mosque in New York or New Jersey.
 Subsequently, followers of Sheikh Omar Abdel Rahman, a Brooklyn-based radical Muslim cleric, were convicted of the bombing.